Getting your baby to sleep can be one of the most challenging aspects of parenthood.

 Blankets and swaddles should be used to keep them warm, but make sure they are not too tight, which could limit their movement.

 Also, positioning a small pillow behind the baby’s back can help keep them firmly in place so they don’t accidentally turn over during sleep.
 Nevertheless, you choose to settle them down, ensuring your bundle of joy is in a comfortable position lends itself to making it easier and faster for babies to nod off into restful slumber.

 Never Ignore Their Sleeping Cues

-Finally, it is essential to pay attention to your baby’s cues and signals that they’re ready for sleep.
+Finally, paying attention to your baby’s cues and signals that they’re ready for sleep is essential.
 If your little one is yawning or rubbing their eyes, this usually means they’re trying to tell you that they need a nap.

 Ignoring these signs can quickly lead to them becoming over-tired and making it harder for them to soothe themselves into a calm state.
 Once you’ve identified the signs of tiredness, act swiftly and follow through with the calming strategies mentioned above so you can put your baby down in 40 seconds or less!

 With just a few simple steps and techniques, parents and caregivers can help babies drift off into dreamland in only 40 seconds!
-With patience and practice, these strategies can provide a safe and comfortable environment for your little one to fully relax and get the rest they need.
+With patience and practice, these strategies can provide a safe and comfortable environment for your little one to relax and get the rest they need fully.

 How to calm a hyper baby for bedtime?